Space Oddity: Initial demos and first studio version

-The demo's instrumentation uses only acoustic guitar and Stylophone, which were played by Hutchinson and Bowie, respectively.
+The demo's instrumentation uses only acoustic guitar and Stylophone, which were played by John Christopher 'Hutch' Hutchinson and Bowie, respectively.
 Bowie had used the Stylophone, a recently released electronic instrument that was mainly marketed to children, to compose the song's melody.
-Both Bowie and Hutchinson sang vocals on the recording; they recorded another demo version in approximately mid-April 1969.
+Both Bowie and Hutchinson sang vocals.

+Bowie and Hutchinson recorded further acoustic demos of "Space Oddity", including a performance of the song on a promotional demo tape recorded for Mercury executives in March or April 1969.

 The first full studio version of "Space Oddity", which was for Love You till Tuesday, was recorded on 2 February 1969 at Morgan Studios, London.
 At this point, the lyrics were finalised.
 The session was produced by Jonathan Weston; Bowie and Hutchinson were joined by Colin Wood on Hammond organ, Mellotron and flute; Dave Clague on bass and Tat Meager on drums.
 As in the early demos, Bowie and Hutchinson shared lead vocals, with Bowie voicing Major Tom's dialogue and Hutchinson singing Ground Control's lines.
-Bowie also played an ocarina solo for this recording, which Hutchinson later called "just silly".
-According to Pegg, this version is significantly inferior to the David Bowie recording.
+Bowie also played an ocarina solo.
+Pegg calls this version significantly inferior to the David Bowie recording.